-Wolverhampton Wanderers and Olympiacos are level pegging after the first leg of their UEFA Europa League round of 16 tie, a 1-1 draw in Piraeus setting up an intriguing return as the Greek side, winners at Arsenal in the round of 32, make their third visit to England in 2019/20.
+Wolverhampton Wanderers and Olympiacos are level pegging after the first leg of their UEFA Europa League round of 16 tie, a 1-1 draw in Piraeus setting up an intriguing return as the newly recrowned Greek champions, winners at Arsenal in the round of 32, make their third visit to England in 2019/20.

 • Wolves, in their first European adventure for 39 years, finished runners-up to Braga in Group K, accumulating 13 points, and were comfortable winners over fellow UEFA Europa League debutants Espanyol in the round of 32, a 4-0 first-leg win at Molineux preceding a 2-3 defeat in Barcelona.

-• Wolves' first UEFA encounter with opponents from Greece ended all square in Piraeus as a deflected 67th-minute strike from substitute Pedro Neto cancelled out an earlier El Arabi effort from close range.
+• Wolves' first UEFA encounter with opponents from Greece ended all square in Piraeus on 12 March as a deflected 67th-minute strike from substitute Pedro Neto cancelled out an earlier El Arabi effort from close range.

 • A 3-2 victory at Arsenal in the 2015/16 UEFA Champions League group stage ended Olympiacos's sequence of 12 defeats in as many visits to England.
 They have since drawn 1-1 at Burnley and lost 4-2 at Tottenham before claiming that all-important second win at Arsenal last month.

 • The round of 32 success against Arsenal made it two consecutive victories in two-legged ties against English sides for Olympiacos following last season's UEFA Europa League play-off win against Burnley (3-1 h).
 The Piraeus club had lost all of their six previous such ties.